Jamie290/frameworks_and_languages_module/technical_report.md

 ### (Path parameters)

 Path parameters are used to pass data to the server in the URL path.
 To access the path parameters you use ``` req.params ```.
 This object would contain all the path parameters for this specific route.

+They provide you the option to include dynamic values in the URL, which you can use to define particular resources or perform operations on them.

 ``` java
 app.get('/item/:id', (req,res) => {